An official website of the State of Oregon

 Organizations must apply a trauma-informed approach using six key principles:

 OHA behavioral health contractors must use trauma-informed approaches in their service delivery.
-Coordinated care organizations (CCOs) are working toward this goal which has been integrated into the CCO 2.0 contractual expectations.
+Coordinated care organizations (CCOs) are working toward this goal which has been integrated into the CCO 2.0 contract expectations.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how